 PHYSICAL LAYER (PHY) INTERFACE.
 The RA-, RB-, and X- busses and their associated control lines (see Figure 1) make up the FORMAC Plus interface with the FDDI physical layer (PHY).
 Each of these three busses includes eight information lines, plus two control lines.
-The control lines, one for each nibble, indicate to the FORMAC Plus in receive, and to the physical layer in transmit, whether the corresponding nibble contains a control or data symbol.
+The control lines, one for each nibble, indicate to the FORMAC Plus in receive, and to the physical layer in transmit, whether the corresponding nibble contains network control characters or data.
 The use of two receive busses, RA and RB, permits network operation in the FDDI dual-ring configuration.